zhangxiaoyuan/pythonStudy/README.md

 # pythonStudy

-this is a project that study python.Make some notes and code.
+This project is for python study.Make some notes and code.

 this is master main branch